pelya/xserver-xsdl/miext/rootless/README.txt

     (unsigned int width, unsigned int height,
      const void *src, unsigned int srcRowBytes,
      void *dst, unsigned int dstRowBytes);

 /*
- * Fill memory with 32-bit pattern.
-(Optional)
- *
- *  width       Bytes to fill per row
- *  height      Number of rows
- *  value       32-bit pattern to fill with
- *  dst         Destination data
- *  dstRowBytes Width of destination in bytes
- */
-typedef void (*RootlessFillBytesProc)
-    (unsigned int width, unsigned int height, unsigned int value, void *dst, unsigned int dstRowBytes);

-/*
- * Composite pixels from source and mask to destination.
-(Optional) *
- *  width, height   Size of area to composite to in pizels
- *  function        Composite function built with RL_COMPOSITE_FUNCTION
- *  src             Source data
- *  srcRowBytes     Width of source in bytes (Passing NULL means source
- *                  is a single pixel.
- *  mask            Mask data
- *  maskRowBytes    Width of mask in bytes
- *  dst             Destination data
- *  dstRowBytes     Width of destination in bytes
- *
- *  For src and dst, the first element of the array is the color data.
-If
- *  the second element is non-null it implies there is alpha data (which
- *  may be meshed or planar).
-Data without alpha is assumed to be opaque.
- *
- *  An X11 error code is returned.
- */
-typedef int (*RootlessCompositePixelsProc)
-    (unsigned int width, unsigned int height, unsigned int function, void *src[2], unsigned int srcRowBytes[2],
-     void *mask, unsigned int maskRowBytes,
-     void *dst[2], unsigned int dstRowBytes[2]);

-/*
  * Copy area in frame to another part of frame.
 (Optional)